Cleanroom Classification Standards

 GMP & CGMP Regulations

-Good Manufacturing Practice, or GMP, regulations ensure product consistency and quality, specifically when applied to food, drugs, medical devices and products, and also blood.
+Good Manufacturing Practice, or GMP, regulations ensure product consistency and quality, specifically when applied to drugs, medical devices, biologics, and food production.
 GMP covers topics from materials used in handling and production to employee training, facility requirements, and hygiene practices.
 The purpose of GMP regulations is to make sure all products are effective, pure, safe, and free of contamination.
-Products that are certified GMP promise high quality and safety throughout their lifetime.

-GMP regulations are outlined by the US Food and Drug Administration and are backed by the power of FDA laws.
-They are particularly important in medical cleanrooms, including medical research, pharmaceutical cleanrooms, and medical device manufacturing, but also for food production and biosafe cleanrooms.
+In the United States, the US Food and Drug Administration (FDA) establishes and enforces GMP regulations.
+These standards are particularly important in medical cleanrooms, including pharmaceutical manufacturing, medical research, and medical device production.
+GMP also applies to food production and biosafety cleanrooms.

 Designing For Cleanroom Classifications

 As we’ve examined, cleanroom classifications are mainly determined through the management of particle count and size, air change rates or airflow velocities, and ceiling coverage for filtration.
-To design a cleanroom to meet a cleanroom classification, special considerations must be made to account for the differences in these three areas.
+As a result, designing a cleanroom to meet a cleanroom classification requires careful attention to all three of these areas.
 The major components of cleanroom design include cleanroom filtration, airflow patterns, pressurization, HVAC, and other cleanroom supplies and materials.

 Cleanroom Filtration

-Depending on your cleanroom classification, you are required to filter out a certain number of particles of a specific size.
-To provide consistent and contaminant-free air, particles are removed using HEPA or ULPA filters, depending on target particle size:
+Depending on your cleanroom classification, you must filter out a certain number of particles of a specific size.
+HEPA and ULPA filters remove contaminants from the air to provide a consistent, contaminant-free environment, with the appropriate filter type determined by target particle size:

-- HEPA filters, or High-Efficiency Particulate Air filters, are used to remove 99.99% of particles 0.3µm or larger in diameter.
+- HEPA filters, or High-Efficiency Particulate Air filters, remove 99.99% of particles 0.3µm or larger in diameter.

 - ULPA filters, or Ultra Low Particulate Air filters, function similarly to HEPA filters, but are rated to remove 99.999% of all contaminants larger than 0.12µm.

-Most cleanrooms utilize multi-stage filtration to extend the life of expensive HEPA filters and trap contaminants more effectively and efficiently.
-To do this, pre-filters are placed before HEPA or ULPA filters to draw out larger particles.
+Most cleanrooms utilize multi-stage filtration to extend the life of HEPA filters and trap contaminants more effectively and efficiently.
+To accomplish this, pre-filters draw out larger particles before air reaches the HEPA or ULPA filters.
 Prefilters are generally replaced every other month, while HEPA and ULPA filters can last up to 7 years.

 Airflow Patterns

-Airflow patterns are critical to ensure and consistent flow of clean air and assist filters in doing their job effectively.
-Most cleanrooms use laminar airflow.
-This pattern pushes clean air in one direction through the space to limit particles and contaminants from settling or accumulating in one spot.
+Airflow patterns are critical to maintaining a consistent flow of clean air and assist filters in doing their job effectively.
+Higher-classification cleanrooms (those with a lower ISO number) typically use laminar, or unidirectional, airflow, which pushes clean air in a single direction through the space to prevent particles and contaminants from settling or accumulating.
+By contrast, lower-classification cleanrooms may use turbulent, or non-unidirectional, airflow instead, which is less precise but sufficient for less stringent environments.

-Your cleanroom layout should allow the air to flow according to its pattern without creating any spaces where contaminants could build up or block filters.
-During cleanroom design, computational fluid dynamics software can be used to model airflow patterns to determine the optimal placement of FFUs, cleanroom walls, and even equipment and cleanroom furniture.
+Layout plays an equally important role.
+Your cleanroom should allow the air to flow according to its pattern without creating spaces where contaminants could build up or block filters.
+During the design phase, computational fluid dynamics software can be used to model airflow patterns to determine the optimal placement of FFUs, cleanroom walls, and even equipment and cleanroom furniture.

 Cleanroom Pressurization

-Another important cleanroom design feature is cleanroom pressurization.
-Pressure within the cleanroom is determined by the amount and direction of air flowing in and out of the cleanroom environment.
-Most cleanrooms use positive pressure, which means more air is filtered into the space than removed.
-Positive pressure prevents air from leaking around doors, seams, or any crevices and into the cleanroom environment where it could cause contamination.
+Pressure within the cleanroom is determined by the amount and direction of air flowing in and out of the cleanroom environment, and getting it right is an important part of cleanroom design.
+Most cleanrooms use positive pressure, meaning more air is filtered into the space than removed.
+As a result, unfiltered outside air cannot leak in through doors, seams, or any crevices to cause contamination.

 HVAC Environmental Control